Morning, Tuesday, 10th March 2020

 - Progress on LEP accountability and strategic priorities since the Strengthened Local Enterprise Partnerships review.

-We are pleased to include keynote addresses from Mark Bretton, Chair, The LEP Network and Chair, Hertfordshire LEP and James Palmer, Mayor, Cambridgeshire and Peterborough Combined Authority.
+We are pleased to include a keynote address from Mark Bretton, Chair, The LEP Network and Chair, Hertfordshire LEP.

-Further speakers include: Mark Duddridge, Cornwall and Isles of Scilly Local Enterprise Partnership; Sean Hanson, Local Partnerships; Tracy Harrison, Northern Housing Consortium; Jim Hubbard, CBI; Stacey King, Enterprise M3 and CityFibre; Jo Lappin, Cumbria Local Enterprise Partnership; Alistair Lomax, Arc Universities Group; Bob Perkins, AECOM; Helen Randall, Trowers & Hamlins and Heather Sharp, KPMG.
+Further speakers include: Mark Duddridge, Cornwall and Isles of Scilly Local Enterprise Partnership; Sean Hanson, Local Partnerships; Tracy Harrison, Northern Housing Consortium; Jim Hubbard, CBI; Stacey King, Enterprise M3 and CityFibre; Jo Lappin, Cumbria Local Enterprise Partnership; Mark Livesey, The LEP Network; Alistair Lomax, Arc Universities Group; Bob Perkins, AECOM; Helen Randall, Trowers & Hamlins and Heather Sharp, KPMG.

 - Next steps for Local Enterprise Partnerships and delivering regional projects;